MACo’s Energy Committee focuses on energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

 - MACo supports a method of receiving road usage taxes on electric vehicles.

-- MACo opposes to the reduction of base load power, including hydro, coal, gas, and other power supply plants.
+- MACo opposes the reduction of base load power, including hydro, coal, gas, and other power supply plants.

 - MACo believes that reliable, non-intermittent base load as part of a mix of power supply is important and supports preserving a mix of base load energy including hydro, coal, natural gas, and others retrofitted to be lower emission and higher efficiency.